MitinMaksym/blog-platform/README.md

 Eslint and stylelint are used for checking typescript and scss files.

-In addition, eslint-plugin-fsd-methodology-rules-checker plugin is used for strict control of the main architecture principles own eslint are used and contains 3 rules:
+In addition, own eslint-plugin-fsd-methodology-rules-checker is used for strict control of the main architecture principles own eslint are used and contains 3 rules:
 1) path-checker - prohibits the use of absolute imports within the same module
 2) layer-imports - checks the correctness of using layers from the point of view of FSD